keptn/lifecycle-toolkit/docs-new/docs/guides/evaluations.md

 If everything is fine, the deployment continues.

-## Example of pre- and post-deployment actions
+## Example of pre/post-deployment actions

 A comprehensive example of pre/post-deployment evaluations and tasks can be found in our